hoswaymolina/hoswaymolina.github.io/dataprojects/health.md

 - What is the distribution of time spent in the hospital?
 - Are different races being treated with different standards of care?
+- What are some of the top medications by age group?

 Keep reading to see the answers and how I got them!